 JIT appointments can be a huge cost-savings opportunity for the insurance carriers who leverage them.
 You can read more about the benefits of JIT appointments and how to take advantage of them here.

-Do producers need multiple carrier appointments?
+Do insurance producers need multiple carrier appointments?

 Carrier appointments aren’t typically a one-and-done thing.
 Insurance producers typically have appointments with multiple carriers so they can sell a more diverse range of insurance products to address a wider range of risks.
 And they also may need separate appointments for each state they’re working in from each carrier.
-Along with the ability to sell their products, when a producer or agency appoints with a reputable carrier, they also gain leads, benefit from that carrier’s marketing efforts, and build greater trust with clients.
+Along with the ability to sell their products, when an insurance producer or agency appoints with a reputable carrier, they also gain leads, benefit from that carrier’s marketing efforts, and build greater trust with clients.

-Getting a carrier appointment isn’t always a walk in the park, though, and it can be particularly challenging for smaller agencies or producers that are new to the scene.
+Getting a carrier appointment isn’t always a walk in the park, though, and it can be particularly challenging for smaller insurance agencies or producers that are new to the scene.
 Carriers, especially larger, more established ones, might be reluctant to take the risk of partnering with newer, smaller agencies.
 However, everyone has to start somewhere, so we’ve put together a few tips for obtaining a carrier appointment as a new insurance agency.

 Insurance producers form the connection between carriers and policyholders, so a smooth partnership is important for the success of everyone involved.
 As a good rule of thumb, producers should appoint with carriers who are: